 About The Author

-Elayne Savage holds a Ph.D. in family psychology and draws on 25 years of clinical experience in her work with individuals, couples, and families in her private practice in Berkeley, California.
+Elayne Savage holds a Ph.D. in family psychology and draws on over 25 years of clinical experience in her work with individuals, couples, and families in her private practice in Berkeley, California.
 A frequent media guest, she lectures at several colleges and conducts seminars in the San Francisco Bay area.
 Visit her website at QueenofRejection.com